Matty-El/velo-route/README.md

 -   Coffee and cake cycling tip: Photo by <a href="https://unsplash.com/@nate_dumlao?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nathan Dumlao</a> on Unsplash

--   Clean your chain cycling tip: Phto is licensed from Adobe Stock
+-   Clean your chain cycling tip: Photo is licensed from Adobe Stock

 ### Acknowledgements